 Tax compliance risk management process for customers managed by Large Business: overview

-The Business Risk Review is the process by which a Customer Relationship Manager (CRM) determines where a group sits on the compliance spectrum.
+The Business Risk Review is the process by which a Customer Compliance Manager (CCM) determines where a group sits on the compliance spectrum.

 The Senior Accounting Officer (SAO) provisions fully fit with this approach.
 The provisions make the SAO of a qualifying company responsible for ensuring that the company establishes and maintains appropriate tax accounting arrangements that allow the tax liabilities of the company to be calculated accurately in all material respects.

-So the CRM must consider whether and how the group and the SAO have complied with the SAO provisions as part of the Business Risk Review.
-To do this the CRM should
+So the CCM must consider whether and how the group and the SAO have complied with the SAO provisions as part of the Business Risk Review.
+To do this the CCM should

 - review whether any companies within the group meet the conditions to be a qualifying company and are therefore subject to the SAO provisions, see SAOG11000